TrySound/skrollr-decks/README.md

 Download the `dist/skrollr.decks.min.js` file and include it right after the `skrollr.min.js` file.
 Then you need to call `skrollr.decks.init()` passing optionally some options.
 Here's a full example.

+If you wanna use skrollr with own options, please add `forceHeight: false` when you initialize skrollr

+Then add this code to initialize decks

 ```js
 skrollr.decks.init({
     // Class of sections